elastos/Elastos.Developer.Website/content/learn/_index.md

 weight = 35
 chapter = false
 pre = ""
-alwaysopen = false
+alwaysopen = true
+draft = true
 +++

 The Elastos Ecosystem in a basic sense is made up of (3) blockchains, a storage solution, a peer-to-peer (P2P secure communication layer and a flagship app called elastOS.

 {{< spacer 1 >}}